jilleb/mib1-toolbox/README.md

 - An MIB1 HIGH infotainment unit.
 It will **not** work on any MIB2 or MIB1 Standard units.
 Discover Media / Compostion Media is not MIB1 HIGH!
 - 1 empty, **FAT32 formatted** SD-card, with enough space.
 Everything bigger than 1GB is fine
 - Some place to save your backups
-- Developer mode enabled on module 5F (you need VCDS/OBD11/VCP for this!)

 ## Optional requirements ##
 - Python v2.7 and/or v3, if you want to extract/compress graphics containers (canim/mif)